Vyral/gary-jacklin-recruiting/_posts/2018-12-26-whats-in-your-business-plan.md

 &nbsp;

-I’m excited to talk about how to put a business plan together today. **The simplest, easiest way to start is to figure out the dollar amount that you need to live and cover all of your expenses**.
+I’m excited to talk about how to put a business plan together today. **The simplest way to start is to figure out the dollar amount that you need to live and cover all of your expenses**.

 Once you have that figured out, you should make it your goal to double it.
 When you set a goal in your business plan, it has to be a realistic number.
 Once you’ve determined that goal, it’s pretty easy to figure out how many transactions you need to complete to reach that.